-Note: This course was not offered in Sp 2000 and will not be offered in Sp 2001.
+Course Coordinator: Paul Ponomarev 2001-2002 This course has not been offered since Sp '98 and will not be offered in Sp '02.

 Euclidean and non-Euclidean geometry, emphasizing algebraic connection; Affine and projective planes, duality.
 Topics from: geometry of groups; finite planes, Hilbert's postulates, n-dimensional spaces.